-For a short time in 2017 I contributed a column to the website, RaceChasers Online.
-Then I submitted this one and never heard from them again.
+For a short time, I was a contributor to the website, "Racechasersonline."
+Then I submitted this column and never heard from them again.

 Was it something I said?